 Remember to keep things simple and take your time.
 Rome wasn’t built in a day and your homeschool is a developing work of art, not a feat accompli.

 Once or twice a week turn on music at the beginning of your homeschool.
 It can be classical, jazz, folk songs, hymns, or your favorite band.
 It doesn’t matter.
 Turn it on, sit down with your children, and make a daily ritual of simply listening to music.

-If you’d prefer a structured approach to studying music, try SQUILT or Zeezok for a formal music appreciation program.
+If you’d prefer a structured approach to studying music, try Zeezok for a formal music appreciation program.
 Older children can listen to music, discuss what they like or dislike, and write notebooking pages about various composers.